peterhanlon/botdefender/README.md

 * mvn deploy

 This will build the apache modules along with the java modules.
 At the moment the mod_collector.so and mod_blocker.so modules need to be manually copied into the Apache installation.
-This is done by copying the files from src/main/c/*.so to
+This is done by copying the files from src/main/c/*.so to the ${apache_home}/modules directory.

+[More info to come]